github/training-kit/paths/reset/fc-commitsucks.md

    1. Ensure you are on the correct `branch` and enter: `git commit --amend`.
    1. Enter the desired commit message and close the text editor.

-  > **BOOM** you just fixed your terrible commit message and now no one is the wiser.
+  **BOOM** you just fixed your terrible commit message and now no one is the wiser.
 Congratulations!!!

   If you aren't fixing your **last** commit, you can perform the following:

    1. Ensure you are on the correct `branch` and enter: `git log --oneline`
-   1. Identify the SHA-1 hash code associated with the commit message **below** the commit message you want to modify.
+   1. Identify the SHA-1 hash code associated with the commit when **file 4** was added.
-   1. Enter the SHA-1 hash of the identified commit using the following: `git reset --soft SHA-1`, where SHA-1 is the SHA-1 of the commit that occurred prior to the commit you want to fix.
+   1. Enter the SHA-1 hash of the identified commit using the following: `git reset --soft SHA-1`, where SHA-1 is the SHA-1 of the commit for when **file 4** was added.
-   1. Add the files associated with the commit you want to fix.
-Use `git add <file name>` until you have added all the files associated with the commit.
+   1. Remove **file6.md** from the Staging Area by entering: `git reset HEAD file6.md`.
+   1. Create a commit with **file5.md** by entering: `git commit -m "YOUR MESSAGE"`.
+   1. Add **file6.md** to the Staging Area by entering: `git add file6.md`.
-   1. Enter `git commit -m "YOUR COMMIT MESSAGE"` to create a new commit.
+   1. Create a new commit for **file 6** by entering: `git commit -m "YOUR COMMIT MESSAGE"`.

-  If you have multiple commits that you need to create after running the `git reset` command, just continue creating new commits using the `git add <FILE NAME>` command until you have created all of the commits you need.

 show-me-how:
 tell-me-why: |
   The

   ## Reset
-  All `reset` content going here.
+  Where `revert`, a command we use in other exercises was a command that provided a non-destructive method to clean up commit history and modify changes made to your repository, reset is a potentially destructive command.
+When using reset you are removing any reference to the commit in the repository history and the original copies of the files will no longer be available.

   ## Rebase